azadbolour/boardgame/haskell-server/README.md

     ln -s /usr/share/dict/words en-words.txt`
     ```

-  Then I use _dict_ as the dictionary directory in my config.yml file.
+  And use _dict_ as the dictionary directory in my config.yml file.

 - `deployEnv` _dev_, _test_, and _prod_.